xylian-site/DeepSpeed/blogs/deepnvme/03-2025/README.md

 # Summary
 This blog post has provided updates on our continued development of DeepNVMe, an I/O optimization technology for accelerating DL applications.
 We have announced DeepNVMe improvements on multiple aspects, including application coverage, I/O performance scaling, and usability.

+# Acknowledgements
+This blog describes work done by Joe Mayer and Olatunji Ruwase of the DeepSpeed team at Microsoft.